 At Ashby Fields we ensure children are given lots of opportunities to read for both pleasure and as part of their daily learning.
 We use a multi-layered approach starting with daily phonic sessions in EYFS and Key stage 1, developing story language and sequence through the use of puppets, small world play, actions and story maps.

-From Year 2, children use Reciprocal reading and the ‘DERIC’ approach which develops their understanding of the text they are reading.
-Both approaches encourage the children to become ‘reading detectives’ exploring new vocabulary, the effects of words chosen and the impact on the reader.
+From Year 2, children use the ‘DERIC’ approach which develops their understanding of the text they are reading.
+This approach encourages the children to become ‘reading detectives’ exploring new vocabulary, the effects of words chosen and the impact on the reader.

 DERIC stands for:

 - Decoding teaches children to use their phonic knowledge to read unfamiliar words.

 - Explain ensures children can understand unfamiliar words and broaden their vocabulary.

 - Retrieve teaches the children to find information in the text in order to answer specific questions.

 - Interpret encourages children to look at what is meant by the text and justify their interpretation of it with evidence.

 - Choice focuses on the authors choice of words or layout.
 Children are encouraged to discuss the effect of specific choices that the author has made.